College instructor in classroom, by Kenny Eliason. Permission by Unsplash license. https://unsplash.com/photos/1-aA2Fadydc

 OER Helps Student Access, Persistence, and Success.

-- Access to course materials has an influence on student enrollments and ultimately, to their successful completion of a college program.
+• Access to course materials has an influence on student enrollments and ultimately, their successful completion of a college program.

 OER Helps Make Higher Education Accessible and More Affordable.

-- The increasing costs of a college education has been well established and more students take loans to pay for it.
+• The increasing costs of a college education has been well established and more students take loans to pay for it.
 Textbooks are part of the rising costs since their price rapidly outpaces inflation and the Consumer Price Index.
-According to the 2016 Student Textbook and Course Materials Survey by the Florida Virtual Campus, more than half (53.2%) of students spent more than $300 on textbooks during the spring 2016 term and 17.9% spent more than $500.
+According a recent Student Textbook and Course Materials Survey by the Florida Virtual Campus, more than half (53.2%) of students paid $300 or more for textbooks during the spring 2016 term with 17.9% spending more than $500.